lsw5077/ShinyForEcologistsPart1/README.md

 ### Reactivity

-Another element of Shiny "magic" is reactivity.
 Reactivity is the ability of Shiny apps to receive user inputs and perform operations that are then returned to the user as updating visuals and values.
 We pass user input from the user interface to the server using reactive values.
 It's generally good practice to keep our reactive values simple and discrete, so that when (not if) our code breaks, we will have an easier time identifying the problem.

 our first reactive value, siteSelection, will extract the name of the site specified by the user in the drop-down menu, which is why we used a named list.